Rodney-6/LLMPracticeProj/README.md

-# LLMPracticeProj
+# Learning_ML

-This will be my first attempt to apply some of the new ML and AI skills I am practicing.
-The goal of project is to create a machine that can summarize scientific articles.
-I would ultimately like it for it to be an interactive model.

-Here we go!!!
+I'll be using this to document my progress in learning ML and AI tools. the goal is to gain new skills and make a career pivot to a ML/AI engineer

+Thanks for stopping by.